Contributed By Afridi & Angell

 The creditors in each class of debts listed above are ranked equally, unless the debtor has insufficient funds to satisfy each creditor ranking equally.
 In this case, the rank of debts is equally reduced.

-Whilst the concept of equitable subordination is not specifically recognised, creditors need to be aware that there is still the two-year rule regarding “voidable” or “fraudulent” preferences.
-What this means is that transactions made by the debtor during the two-year period preceding the initiation of insolvency proceedings can be reviewed by the trustee to determine whether these should be set aside as having been an “unfair preference”, and the Bankruptcy Law sets out the types of transaction that the court will consider (such as donations or gifts, payment of debts when such payments were not yet due or the creation of any new guarantee on the debtor’s properties).
-The court will consider whether such a transaction was “detrimental” to the creditors and if the transacting party knew (or ought to have known) when entering into the transaction that the debtor was in financial difficulty and thereafter make its judgment on whether it should be set aside.
+While the concept of equitable subordination is not specifically recognised, creditors need to be aware that there is still the two-year rule regarding “voidable” or “fraudulent” preferences.
+What this means is that transactions made by the debtor during the two-year period preceding the initiation of insolvency proceedings can be reviewed by the trustee to determine whether these should be set aside as having been an “unfair preference”.
+The Bankruptcy Law sets out the types of transaction that the court will consider (such as donations or gifts, payment of debts when such payments were not yet due or the creation of any new guarantee on the debtor’s properties).
+The court will consider whether such a transaction was “detrimental” to the creditors and if the transacting party knew (or ought to have known) when entering into the transaction that the debtor was in financial difficulty and thereafter will make its judgment on whether it should be set aside.

-The Bankruptcy Law gives a trustee the right, during bankruptcy proceedings, to decide if the revenues generated from the sale of any guarantee-burdened properties would be insufficient to meet its fees (and any related costs of such sale) and can thereafter decide to abort any proposed sale.
+The Bankruptcy Law gives a trustee the right during bankruptcy proceedings to decide if the revenues generated from the sale of any guarantee-burdened properties would be insufficient to meet its fees (and any related costs of such sale) and can thereafter decide to abort any proposed sale.
 The creditor only has the right to object to such decision within three business days of receipt of notification from the trustee to the creditor.
 The court will issue its decision in respect of the creditor’s objection within five business days – the Bankruptcy Law is silent on when such a timescale begins – but without any pleadings being heard from the creditor or trustee; such decision shall be final.

-Where permitted under the Bankruptcy Law for the creditor to file a grievance or appeal with the court (eg, in relation to the actions or decisions of the trustee), the court has absolute discretion to consider and issue a decision on such matter.
+Where permitted under the Bankruptcy Law for the creditor to file a grievance or appeal with the court (eg in relation to the actions or decisions of the trustee), the court has absolute discretion to consider and issue a decision on such a matter.
 Such decisions are final and the creditor will have no recourse or right of appeal to any other court or governing body.